Rocky Mountain region gas prices rose from last week: See how much here

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.greatfallstribune.com.

-The average gas price in the United States last week was $3.27, making prices in the Rocky Mountain region about 10.6% lower than the nation's average.
-The average national gas price is up from last week's average of $3.19 per gallon.
+The average gas price in the United States last week was $3.25, making prices in the Rocky Mountain region about 8.2% lower than the nation's average.
+The average national gas price is down from last week's average of $3.27 per gallon.

 The U.S. Energy Information Administration's tally of prices in the Rocky Mountain states includes Colorado, Idaho, Montana, Utah and Wyoming.